 To prevent traumatic injuries to the eyes, do not leave objects with sharp edges lying around which the cat might see as a toy.
 Put away in a safe place, objects like needles.
 Make sure you close the lids of trash cans tightly.
 Proper nutrition will keep the cat’s immune system strong to fight off infections.
 Regular grooming of cats with bulging eyes or long hair can help prevent eye irritation.

-Cats are hardy, independent creatures.
+Cats are hard, independent creatures.
 When something is bothering a cat, they are more likely to hide than seek human attention.
 So cat owners must take some time to give their pets a regular “nose to tail” check.
 Early intervention can go a long way in the management of diseases affecting a fragile yet very important organ such as the eye.

 We are Miaustore

-and we sell ceramic cat water fountain
+and we developed ceramic cat water fountain

 s to keep your cats happy, healthy, and hydrated!